Walter VI, Count of Brienne: Ruler of Florence

-He also occupied himself with his lands in France, and was the King's Lieutenant in Thiérache in 1339.
+He occupied himself with his lands in France, and was the King's Lieutenant in Thiérache in 1339.
 His wife died in 1340, and he returned to Italy in 1342 when the Florentine ruling class of wealthy merchants called upon him to rule the city.
 Since 1339, Florence had been in the grip of a severe economic crisis brought about by immense English debts to Florentine banking houses, and by astronomical public debts incurred in trying to obtain the nearby city of Lucca from its Veronese lord, Mastino della Scala.
 The Florentine nobility looked to foreign powers to solve the city's seemingly impossible financial problems, and found an ally in Walter of Brienne.
 Although the ruling class invited Walter to rule for a limited time, the lower classes, who were fed up with the ineptitude of Walter's predecessors, unexpectedly proclaimed him signore for life.

 Walter VI ruled despotically, ignoring or directly opposing the interests of the very same merchant class that had brought him to power.
 The "Duke of Athens" imposed harsh economic correctives on the Florentines, including the flat tax estimo, and prestanze, postponements of the city's repayment of loans forced from the wealthier citizens.
-These measures both angered the Florentines, and helped alleviate the fiscal crisis that had been stewing for years.
+These measures both angered the Florentines and helped alleviate the fiscal crisis that had been stewing for years.
 After only ten months, Walter of Brienne's signoria was cut short by conspiracy.
-Walter VI was not only forced to resign from office, but barely escaped Florence with his life.
+Walter VI was not only forced to resign from office but barely escaped Florence with his life.

 Later life and death

-In 1344 he married Jeanne, the daughter of Raoul I of Brienne, Count of Eu.
-She bore him two daughters, Jeanne and Marguerite, both of whom died young.
+In 1344, he married Jeanne, the daughter of Ralph III, Count of Eu.
+They had two daughters, Joan and Margaret, who died young.
 As he had no surviving children, it was evident that his sister's issue would inherit his possessions and claims.
-He was appointed Constable of France in 1356 and in that capacity died on 19 September 1356 at the Battle of Poitiers.
+He was appointed constable of France in 1356 and in that capacity died on 19 September 1356 at the Battle of Poitiers.
 He was succeeded in his titles and pretensions by his sister Isabella and her sons.
 When the inheritance was divided after Walter VI's death, Sohier d'Enghien received the title of duke of Athens and county of Brienne.
-Jean gained the county of Lecce, Louis became the Count of Conversano, while Guy received the Lordship of Argos and Nauplia.
+John gained the county of Lecce, Louis became the count of Conversano, while Guy received the Lordship of Argos and Nauplia.

 Cultural legacy

-The "Duke of Athens" who appears in the seventh tale of Day Two of the Decameron as one of the nine lovers of the Sultan of Babylon's daughter, while not historically accurate, is probably a satirical allusion to Walter VI – his brief, but unforgettable dictatorship in Florence occurred less than ten years before the writing of the Decameron.
+The "Duke of Athens" who appears in the seventh tale of Day Two of the Decameron as one of the nine lovers of the Sultan of Babylon's daughter, while not historically accurate, is probably a satirical allusion to Walter VI – his brief but unforgettable dictatorship in Florence occurred less than ten years before the writing of the Decameron.